flytbase/flytdocs/source/docs/FlytPOD/FlytPOD_Quickstart.rst

 22. The RGB LED should be breathing blue or green now.
 For more info on RGB LED patterns click :ref:`here<RGB_LED>`.
     If it is flashing red then check if you have properly connected GPS-MAG module.
 23. Power on the ESCs through power module as described :ref:`here<Power_Module>`.
-24. Generally your motors should play a tone, but don't worry if they do not.
+24. Usually your motors should play a tone, but don't worry if they do not.
 25. Next go to **Motor Config** in left side-menu.
 Here you will be calibrating the ESCs and testing the motors.
 26. Select **ESC Calibration** in top menu.